Cecilapp/theme-pwa/README.md

 - Generated and configurable Web manifest
 - No dependencies, vanilla JavaScript
 - Pre-caching of all published pages
-- Automatic caching of visited pages
 - Pre-caching of a list of assets
+- Automatic caching of visited resources
-- SVG image placeholorder
+- SVG image placeholder

 ## Prerequisites